-For the Year, the Company has engaged GRC Chamber Limited, an independent specialist firm (the "Internal Control Consultant") to review the key business process and internal control systems, policies and procedures from financial, operational and compliance aspects and in accordance to the approved risk assessment and internal audit plan.
+For the Year, the Company has engaged GRC Chamber Limited, an independent specialist firm (the "Internal Control Consultant") to review the key business process and internal control systems, policies and procedures from financial, operational and compliance aspects and in accordance with the approved risk assessment and internal audit plan.
 The Internal Control Consultant has also submitted its independent report, inclusive of the findings and recommendations, to the Board and the Audit Committee.

-The Board and the Audit Committee reviewed the risk management and internal control system of the Group, including the financial, operational and compliance controls, for the Year and up to the date of this report, and is of the view that such systems are effective and adequate based on their own understanding of the Group's risk management and internal control system, their review of report submitted by the Internal Control Consultant, the confirmation they obtained from management on the effectiveness of the Group's risk management and internal control systems, and all other important facts and information known to them.
-The Board expects that a review of the risk management and internal control systems will be performed at least annually.
+The Board and the Audit Committee reviewed the risk management and internal control system of the Group, including the financial, operational, compliance and ESG-related controls, for the Year and up to the date of this report, and is of the view that such systems are effective and adequate based on their own understanding of the Group's risk management and internal control system, their review of report submitted by the Internal Control Consultant, the confirmation they obtained from management on the effectiveness of the Group's risk management and internal control systems, and all other important facts and information known to them.
+The Board and the management of the Company monitor the key risks and executes the key controls of the Group on an on-going basis while engaging an independent internal control review annually.